TooSquishie/Countries-and-World-Ending-Sustainability/README.md

 )
 ```

-2. The data is incredibly sparse for renew_elec_person, finance_assist, and primary_elec_equiv_to_rewew.
+2. The data is incredibly sparse for renew_elec_person, finance_assist, and primary_elec_equiv_to_renew.
 I decided that these columns aren't too important for my task and they would be very difficult to fill while keeping the data's integrity. <br/>

 ```
 cols_to_drop = [ 'finance_assist', 'primary_elec_equiv_to_renew', 'renew_elec_person']
 globe_sustain.drop(columns=cols_to_drop, inplace=True)
 ```

-3. Countries that were missing all lat and long values for every year which was only French Guiana.<br/>
+3. I removed countries that were missing all lat and long values for every year which was only French Guiana.<br/>

 ```
 countries_to_drop = globe_sustain.groupby('country')[['lat', 'long']].apply(